What is a semantic index in web scraping?

 Availability

-Always
+Always available

 Why it matters

-• User apps: Sub-second response times required
+- User-facing apps: Sub-second response times are expected

 Key Takeaways